Capitol Records: Headquarters

-Designed by Welton Becket with Louis Naidorf, a young architect from Becket's office, serving as project designer, the thirteen-story, earthquake-resistant Capitol Records Tower was the world's first circular office building and it is the base for several recording studios.
+Designed by Welton Becket with Louis Naidorf, a young architect from Becket's office serving as project designer, the thirteen-story, earthquake-resistant Capitol Records Tower was the world's first circular office building, and it is the base for several recording studios.
 Although not intended as a tribute to record players, its wide curved awnings and tall narrow tower mimic the appearance of a stack of gramophone records atop a phonograph.
 The building was commissioned by EMI after its acquisition of Capitol Records in 1955 and was completed in April 1956.
 The building is north of the intersection of Hollywood and Vine and is the center of the company's consolidated West Coast operations.
 It was nicknamed "The House That Nat Built" after the financial success of Capitol singer Nat King Cole.
 The rectangular ground floor is a separate structure joined to the tower after it was completed.

 In September 2006, EMI announced that it had sold the tower and adjacent properties for $50 million to New York-based developer Argent Ventures.
 In mid-2008, a controversy erupted over a plan to build a condominium complex next door, igniting fears that the building's acoustic properties, specifically its underground echo chambers, would be compromised.
 It was announced in November 2012 that Steve Barnett would become chairman and CEO of Capitol Music Group and would be based at the Capitol Records Building.
 Capitol and artist Richard Wyatt Jr. restored his Hollywood Jazz Mural on the south wall of the Capitol Records Building.

 Studios

-Capitol's recording studios were designed to minimize noise and vibration, then newly important goals in the high-fidelity sound era.
+Capitol's recording studios were designed to minimize noise and vibration, which were newly crucial goals in the high-fidelity sound era.
 An inner wall floating on layers of rubber and cork was erected inside the building's 10 in concrete exterior walls, leaving a one-inch air gap to provide complete sound isolation.
 The facility also features subterranean echo chambers that allow engineers to add reverberation during the recording process.
 Eight trapezoidal chambers are located 30 ft underground, with 10-inch concrete walls and 12 in concrete ceilings.
 Speakers on one side and microphones on the other permit an echo effect of up to five seconds.
 Studios A and B can be combined for the recording of orchestral music and symphonic film soundtracks.
 The first album recorded in the tower was Frank Sinatra Conducts Tone Poems of Color.